 We all want to know what it’s like to work in the White House and to be in The Room Where It Happens.
 We don’t all want to endure the grueling campaigns, partisan battles, and policy debates that go with that territory, however.
 Conveniently, that’s where political memoirs come in.
 They’re an easy way to satisfy our curiosity about how our democracy works without ever having to set foot in Washington, D.C.
 And whereas elected officials can offer one side of the story, their staffers see things from a whole other perspective.
 From them we can get the inside scoop about everyday life in the West Wing.
-With that in mind, here are five books by former presidential staffers sure to please any armchair politico.
+With that in mind, here are six books by former presidential staffers sure to please any armchair politico.

 Everyone starts somewhere, and for Pat Cunnane, that meant a warehouse job he couldn’t wait to escape.
 So how exactly did he end up becoming President Obama’s Senior Writer and Deputy Director of Messaging?
 Cunnane chronicles this extraordinary career path in his memoir, WEST WINGING IT, a book aptly described as a mix between The West Wing and The Office that highlights the mundane and extraordinary moments of the administration alike.
 Plus, woven throughout his story are fascinating memories of his boss outside the public eye that only a senior staffer could tell.